-A business bank account is a checking account for your business.
-You can open it at any bank or credit union, and the money you deposit will be in the name of your business rather than yours personally.
+A business account is a financial account for your business.
+You can open it at any bank, credit union or financial services provider that presents this option and the money you deposit will be in the name of your business rather than yours personally.
 This means that you have access to all of those funds without having to worry about keeping track of receipts.
 This type of account also makes it easier for you to pay bills, make online transfers between accounts, and even spend money if needed.
 The flexibility helps keep things organised while giving you full control over how much money comes in—and goes out—of your business as a result!

-Online banks and banking service providers are generally cheaper, easier to use and have more online services (like wamo).
-Traditional brick-and-mortar banks tend to offer better support for brick-and-mortar businesses.
+Online financial service providers are generally cheaper, easier to use and have more online services (like wamo).
+Traditional brick-and-mortar institutions tend to offer better support for brick-and-mortar businesses.

 Do I need a business checking account with sub-accounts?